Shaobangzhu/residence-determination-mini-system/README.md

 # Residency Determination Mini System (RDS Assistant)

-An interactive **Residency Determination chatbot** for UC Riverside, built with a modern **full-stack TypeScript** architecture.\
-This project demonstrates a realistic academic workflow for evaluating residency status using automated logic, clean UI design, and production-style engineering patterns.
+An interactive **Residency Determination chatbot** for UC Riverside, built with a modern **full-stack TypeScript** architecture.
+This project demonstrates a realistic workflow for evaluating residency status using automated logic, clean UI design, and production-style engineering patterns.

 Designed as a portfolio-quality project with: